 Overview of the Issue

-Luckily, better information about the South Atlantic red snapper stock is being collected right now through an unprecedented scientific study known as the South Atlantic Great Red Snapper Count.
-NOAA must rescind the closures until the results of this survey are incorporated into the next stock assessment and can be used to better inform management moving forward.
+Better information about the South Atlantic red snapper stock is being collected right now through an unprecedented scientific study known as the South Atlantic Great Red Snapper Count.
+Additionally, the South Atlantic states have urged NOAA to take over management of red snapper off their respective coasts as quickly as possible, a move ASA and our partners have been supportive of for years.

 What ASA is Doing